 My “two worlds” collided in 2006 when I was asked to join the staff of the church I was volunteering for.
 That was the beginning of my journey as a full-time technical director.
 Since then, I’ve had the opportunity to design systems, engineer and create content for those and many other churches.
 There are few things I enjoy more than helping churches maximize the use of technology to accomplish their mission, training other technical artists and encouraging my fellow TDs.

-**Important Safety Tip: Even though Mike is currently on staff at Coast Hills, the views expressed herein are not necessarily those of the church, though hopefully they will line up more often than not...**
+**Important Safety Tip: Even though Mike is currently on staff at CCI Solutions, the views expressed herein are not necessarily those of the firm, though hopefully they will line up more often than not...**

 To have Mike speak at your conference, church or local coffee shop, contact him here: